elegantchaos/Builder/README.md

 ## Dynamic Configuration

-In this demo, the Configuration target from the example project looks like this:
+In this demo, the `Configure` target from the example project looks like this:

 ```swift
 import Foundation